MatteoGioia/neuron/zettelkasten/University/Big Data/BD V - Clustering Algorithms.md

 9. <details markdown=1><summary markdown="span"> Describe the assignment and update steps in k-means (formally)?
 Can you describe intuitively what is going to be the output of the update?</summary>

     \
-    See slides 45-57.
-As expected, the new output (that minimizes the distances w.r.t. to nodes in the cluster) is nothing more than a new centroid, so the mean!
+    See slides 45-57. ==As expected, the new output (that minimizes the distances w.r.t. to nodes in the cluster) is nothing more than the new centroid for all the points in the cluster==.

 </details>